 Our total proved oil and natural gas reserves increased from 128.3 Bcfe at December 31, 2010 to 161.8 Bcfe at September 30, 2011.
 Most of this increase is attributable to proved reserves added due to our drilling operations in the Haynesville shale play.
 The increase in proved oil reserves specifically from 152 MBbls at December 31, 2010 to 1,083 MBbls at September 30, 2011 is attributable to proved oil reserves added due to our drilling operations in the Eagle Ford shale play.
 Our proved reserves at September 30, 2011 were made up of approximately 96% natural gas and 4% oil.
 Our proved developed reserves increased from 44.1 Bcfe at December 31, 2010 to 55.8 Bcfe at September 30, 2011 due primarily to proved developed reserves added as a result of drilling operations in the Haynesville shale play.
-The increase in proved developed oil reserves specifically from 152 MBbls at December 31, 2010 to 518 MBbls at September 30, 2011 due primarily to proved developed reserves added as a result of drilling operations in the Haynesville shale play.
-The increase in proved developed oil reserves specifically from 152 MBbls at December 31, 2010 to 518 MBbls at September 30, 2011 due primarily to our drilling operations in the Haynesville shale.
-The increase in our proved undeveloped oil reserves added due to our drilling operations in the Eagle Ford shale play.
+The increase in proved developed oil reserves specifically from 152 MBbls at December 31, 2010 to 518 MBbls at September 30, 2011 is attributable to proved developed oil reserves added due to our drilling operations in the Eagle Ford shale play.
 Our proved undeveloped reserves increased from 84.3 Bcfe at December 31, 2010 to 106.0 Bcfe at September 30, 2011 due primarily to our drilling operations in the Haynesville shale.
-The increase in our proved undeveloped oil reserves specifically from 152 MBbls at September 30, 2011 for proved undeveloped reserves increased from 84.3 Bcfe at December 31, 2010 to 106.0 Bcfe at September 30, 2011 at primarily to our drilling operations in the Haynesville shale.
-The increase in our proved undeveloped reserves increase from December 31, 2010 to September 30, 2011 is composed of (1) additions of 25.4 Bcfe to proved undeveloped reserves identified through drilling operations
+The increase in our proved undeveloped oil reserves specifically from zero to 565 MBbls at September 30, 2011 is attributable to our drilling operations in the Eagle Ford shale play.
+The net increase of 21.7 Bcfe in our proved undeveloped reserves from December 31, 2010 to September 30, 2011 is composed of (1) additions of 25.4 Bcfe to proved undeveloped reserves identified through drilling operations, less (2) the conversion of 1.4 Bcfe of proved undeveloped reserves to proved developed reserves, less (3) the downward revisions of proved undeveloped reserves by 2.3 Bcfe in the period.
+During this period, we recorded no changes to proved undeveloped reserves have been added since that time.
+Thus, at September 30, 2011, we had no proved reserves in our estimates that remained undeveloped for five yea